There is a diverse range of sizes and shapes regarding different types of black caterpillars.

 12. Scarce Dagger Moth Caterpillar

-The Scarce Dagger caterpillar, also known as Acronicta auricoma, is an all-black caterpillar with tufts of setae that are black and orange or yellow.
+The Scarce Dagger caterpillar, also known as Acronicta auricoma, is an all-black caterpillar with tufts of black and orange or yellow setae.

-This species’s black and orange caterpillar appears to have a substantial amount of fuzz.
-On each segment, one pair of little bunches of fine hairs stick out in opposite directions.
+This species’s black and orange caterpillar appears to have a substantial fuzz.
+One pair of little bunches of fine hairs on each segment stick out in opposite directions.

 Bright yellow or orange coloration is on the spines in the middle and those at the head and the tail.
 Because of its yellow and black markings, potential predators can mistake the caterpillar for a wasp.